Learning a Group-Aware Policy for Robot Navigation: Preliminaries

 \subsection{State and Action Space}

 The state space, $\textbf{S}$, consists of observable state information for each pedestrian $i$, represented as $\textbf{Ped}_i$ as well as internal state of the robot represented as $\textbf{Rob}$ as described by Eq.~\ref{eq:state_def}.
-Here, $p_x$ and $p_y$ are the $x$ and $y$ coordinates of the position, $v_x$ and $v_y$ are the $x$ and $y$ coordinates of the velocity, $rad$ is the radius of the pedestrian or the robot, $g_x$ and $g_y$ represent the $x$ and $y$ goal positions, $v\_pref$ is the preferred velocity and $theta$ is the turn angle.
+Here, $p^{p/r}_x$ and $p^{p/r}_y$ are the position $x$ and $y$ coordinates for the robot and pedestrian, respectively, $v^{p/r}_x$ and $v^{p/r}_y$ are the velocity $x$ and $y$ coordinates for the robot and pedestrian, $rad^{p/r}$ is the radius of the pedestrian or the robot, $g_x$ and $g_y$ represent the $x$ and $y$ goal positions, $v\_pref$ is the preferred velocity and $theta$ is the turn angle.

-In our simulation, we assume a robot with holonomic kinematics that receives $v_x$ and $v_y$ commands.
+In our simulation, we assume a robot with holonomic kinematics that receives $v^r_x$ and $v^r_y$ commands.
 The action space is discretized into 5 speeds ranging from 0.2 to 1.0 m/s and 16 rotations ranging from 0 to 2$\pi$ plus a stop command resulting in 81 possible actions.